LOCO Feature Importance Inference without Data Splitting via Minipatch Ensembles: Introduction

 \section{Introduction}

-Reliability and interpretability are crucial ingredients to building trustworthy artificial intelligence and machine learning systems for deployment in high-stakes applications like autonomous vehicles, facial recognition, healthcare, finance, criminal justice, and national security.
-Feature importance, defined as the predictive power of a feature for the response variable \citep{gromping2009variable,williamson2021general}, is one of the most popular forms of machine learning interpretation and forms the basis for many scientific discoveries.
-At the same time, reliability is a critically important topic in machine learning and there has been a surge of interest in quantifying reliability through the uncertainty of machine learning predictions in a model-agnostic and distribution-free manner (e.g. conformal inference) \citep{vovk2005algorithmic,lei2018distribution,tibshirani2019conformal,romano2019conformalized,chernozhukov2021distributional,kim2020predictive,barber2021predictive}.
-However, despite the importance of and interest in both reliability and interpretability in machine learning systems, there are relatively fewer works on quantifying the reliability or uncertainty in machine learning interpretations; this is especially the case for feature importance which is the focus of this paper.
+Reliability and interpretability are crucial ingredients to building trustworthy artificial intelligence (AI) and machine learning (ML) systems for deployment in high-stakes applications like autonomous vehicles, healthcare, criminal justice, and national security.
+Feature importance, defined as how an input feature influences the output predictions of a ML model, is one of the most popular forms of ML interpretation.
+Consider, for example, utilizing ML models in banking to make automated decisions on mortgage applications.
+It is important to understand which features significantly influence the predictions as this can help bankers better understand, develop, and deploy the model, help regulators assess the model for any violations of the Fair Housing Act, and help society gain trust in the model's decisions.
+Furthermore, to ensure that the model diagnostics and deployment decisions are based on reliable feature importance scores, it is critical to quantify their associated uncertainty.
+Recently, there has been a surge of interest in machine learning uncertainty quantification; most existing work has focused on quantifying uncertainty in predictions (e.g. conformal inference) \citep{angelopoulos2023conformal} with much fewer studies focused on feature importance inference.